Qubasa/strawpoll-voting-bot/README.md

 If you don't understand how to install a library also called a "module" in Python please go checkout YouTube:
 [How to download and install Python Packages and Modules with Pip](https://www.youtube.com/watch?v=jnpC_Ib_lbc)

+## Proxy timeout?
+If a proxy times out it means the server is not reachable anymore.
+The predefined list given with this repository most likely only has proxies that are not online anymore thus you get many proxy timeouts.
+To get a new list of proxies just search for proxy lists on the web.

 # How to add proxies to the list
 Download [Libre Office](https://www.libreoffice.org/) open up the LibreOffice writer.
 Paste on each new line the proxy IP and a port divided by a colon.